-One of the biggest things I like about DMXIS is that it gives you the ability to make your show only as complicated as you desire.
+One of the biggest things I like about EMU is that it gives you the ability to make your show only as complicated as you desire.

-You can begin with just a simple set of cues for each song, triggered by a 1/4″ footswitch, and graduate to a full-on MIDI-integrated OR timecode controlled masterpiece.
+You can begin with just a simple set of cues for each song, triggered by a MIDI footswitch, and graduate to a full-on MIDI-integrated OR timecode controlled masterpiece.

-In fact, if you use software like Abelton Live or LiveTraker (see below), you can use DMXIS as a VST plugin to run your light show from the inside of your existing programming so you don’t have to worry about the lighting show – you just playback your tracks as usual!
+In fact, if you use a DAW like Ableton Live, you can use EMU as a VST plugin to run your light show from the inside of your existing programming so you don’t have to worry about the lighting show – you just playback your tracks as usual!